-REPORT DATE: JULY 1, 2022
+REPORT DATE: JULY 1, 2023

-We are

-ality drinking water.
-We want you to understand the efforts we make to continually improve ocess and protect our water resources.
-We are committed to ensuring the quality of your
+We are pleased to present to you this year's Annual Water Quality Report.
+This report is designed to inform you about the quality of your water & the services we deliver to you everyday.
+Our constant goal is to provide you with a safe and dependable supply of quality drinking water.
+We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We are committed to ensuring the quality of your water.